IsaacCavallaro/SynthGain/README.md

 - has_many :listings
     - This indicates a one-to-many connection with the Listing model.
     - In order to implement this relationship, the Listings table requires the User_id as a foreign key in addition to setting up this association between the models.
 This can be seen in the projects schema line 133: **add_foreign_key "listings", "users"**
-    - In short, a user of SynthGain has sell or buy many synthesizers.
+    - In short, a user of SynthGain can sell or buy many synthesizers.

 - has_one :user_info
     - This association indicates that the User model has reference to this model.
 In other words, the User model can fetch User_info data through this association.